kmod-project/kmod/README.md

 =======

 Run 'autogen.sh' script before configure.
 If you want to accept the recommended flags, you just need to run 'autogen.sh c'.
-Note that the recommended flags require cython be installed to compile successfully.

 Make sure to read the CODING-STYLE file and the other READMEs: libkmod/README and testsuite/README.